arshar2411/ECE324/README.md

 - tqdm
 - sklearn
 - Numpy

+### Directories
+#### `/data_collection`
+This contains the scripts to download the dataset used for the model and a sample csv dataset as an example.
+#### `/data_processing`
+This contains the API used to download and process the audio files to the appropriate format to be used as inputs in our neural network.
+#### `/model`
+`/model` contains both the LSTM model definition as well as the testing and training scripts used in the model.
+The model weights are also available in this directory.

+**Read the following only if you intend to build the model from scratch.**

 #### Downloading the audio files
 While you are inside the `/data_collection` directory, create a new directory `/downloadedMp3`.